PaddlePaddle/Paddle/paddle/cuda/Readme.md

         |- gpu -- ...
 ```

-For simplicity, different archs or intrinsics will be inside the different directories. we need to
+For simplicity, different arches or intrinsics will be inside the different directories. we need to
 modified CMake files to support this solution.